Fake it ‘til you make it: Networking by Developing Your Inner Extrovert

 - Who is your audience?
 Potential colleagues, future bosses, and lay people.
 They will all require different levels of explanation

-If it helps, start off by writing some general talking points and a vague plan of what you want to say.
+If it helps, start by writing some general talking points and a vague plan of what you want to say.
 When you’re practicing though, don’t allow yourself to read it.
-You need to be comfortable “flying blind” and you don’t want to sound like you rehearsed a speech.
+You need to be comfortable “flying blind,” and you don’t want to sound like you rehearsed a speech.
 Real conversations don’t come with notecards.

 Give yourself props

-Have a drink or some hors d’oeuvres to keep yourself busy or give yourself time to pause and think in the middle of a conversation.
+Have a drink or some hors-d’oeuvres to keep yourself busy or give yourself time to pause and think in the middle of a conversation.
 In my moments of occasional awkwardness, I’ve found it’s useful to have something to hand the person to extend the conversation or suggest we keep in contact.
 Depending on the event, a CV or business card can be very useful in helping you be remembered.
-It gives you an opening to extend the conversation with people afterwards, especially if you tend to communicate better through emails or formalized meetings rather than spontaneous chats.
+It gives you an opening to extend the conversation with people afterward, especially if you tend to communicate better through emails or formalized meetings rather than spontaneous chats.

 Go to events

 Though “networking events” can feel cheesy, at the worst they give you the opportunity to practice your skills with people expecting you to approach them for networking.
-At the best, you meet valuable future connections.
+At best, you meet valuable future connections.
 You also usually get free food!
 Especially great (both for meeting people and free food) are events for alumni or businesses at conferences, where you can connect with people who are also there to connect with you.

 Ask questions & smile